diseasemodeling/COVID19/README.md

-# COVID-19 Decision-Analysis Simulation Model
+# COVID-19 Simulation - An Interactive Decision-Analysis Tool
 ## About
 An interactive simulation tool for evaluating combination interventions for phased reopening- Application to State of New York.

-Model can be used to evaluate weekly changes in options for social distancing, contact tracing and testing, and universal testing, for a 52 week period
+The model can be used to evaluate weekly changes in options for social distancing, contact tracing and testing, and universal testing, for a 52 week period.

-## To run the simulation model:
+## To use the simulation tool for evaluatiing decisions
-1. Click on below model link to open the code in Colab (you will have to log in to your google account)
+1. Click on below model link to open the code in Google Colab (you will have to log in to your google account)

       [model link](https://colab.research.google.com/drive/1GXs3hBg68w23-Kv5GCFQI30KKRxsfyFP)